 Mason County: A year in review -

-This week, the Point Pleasant Register will be looking back over the past year, highlighting memorable moments and stories from 2016.
-This review begins with stories that took place July through September this year, with more months, and a final story, to follow on Saturday.
+This week, the Point Pleasant Register has been looking back over the past year, highlighting memorable moments and stories from 2016.
+This final review begins with stories that took place October through December this year, as we all prepare for 2017.

 Start the conversation, or Read more at Point Pleasant Register.